FOREX-Dollar dips on profit taking, Fed rate path in focus

 Odds of a 100 basis points move fell, however, after two of the most hawkish Fed officials on Thursday said they would prefer a 75 basis points hike.

+Atlanta Fed President Raphael Bostic on Friday also cautioned against the central bank moving "too dramatically" because it could undermine the strong hiring and other positive trends still seen in the economy.

-Fed funds futures now indicate a 73% chance of a 75 basis points increase and a 27% chance of a 100 basis points increase.
+Fed funds futures now indicate an 81% chance of a 75 basis points increase and a 19% chance of a 100 basis points increase.
 FEDWATCH

 Investors will also be focused on whether the critical Nord Stream 1 gas pipeline to Germany from Russia will reopen, after closing for maintenance this week.
 It is planned to reopen on July 21, but European governments are worried that Moscow could extend that in order to restrict European gas supply, disrupting plans to build up storage for winter.